Keeping forks synchronized

 Fork syncing helps you to keep your fork in Bitbucket Data Center and Server up-to-date with changes in the upstream repository.
 Bitbucket can do this automatically for all branches and tags you haven't modified in the fork.

 If you have modified branches or tags in the fork, Bitbucket will offer syncing strategies.
 Bitbucket will never update your branch or tag in your fork if this means that your changes would be lost.

 Note that syncing is about pulling recent upstream changes into your fork, whereas pull requests are about pushing your changes back to the upstream repository.

 You can enable automatic fork syncing when you first fork the repository:

 - Enable fork syncing

 You can also enable fork syncing at any later time by going to Settings > Fork syncing for the forked repository.
-Syncing is disabled by default.
+Syncing is enabled by default.

 What gets synced?

-When performing automatic synchronization, Bitbucket Server updates the fork as follows:
+When performing automatic synchronization, Bitbucket updates the fork as follows:

-If upstream and your fork have diverged, so that each has changes that are not in the other, Bitbucket Server will not perform a merge automatically.
-When you visit the branch in Bitbucket Server, you have the option to manually synchronize the branch.
+If upstream and your fork have diverged, so that each has changes that are not in the other, Bitbucket will not perform a merge automatically.
+When you visit the branch, you have the option to manually synchronize the branch.